 - Want the app to exceed their expectations

-Consistency is the most important thing when it comes to the user experience.
-Adults hate it when an app is inconsistent and doesn’t allow them to achieve their goal.
+Consistency is the most important thing when it comes to user experience.
+Adults hate it when an app is inconsistent and doesn’t allow them to achieve their goals.
 Children won’t enjoy this either, especially if it’s a bit challenging to use your application at first.

 Your app’s purpose is the first thing parents will look at when installing your app on their kid’s device.
 You need to show parents a reason to use your application, and you need to do it from the very beginning.
 But adults aren’t the only ones you should convince.
 Children will quickly get bored if they see that an app is pointless.